-WILL BOWLBY AT KRICKET
+WILL BOWLBY, KRICKET

 Kricket is a collection of modern Indian restaurants combining British ingredients with the flavours and aromas of India.
 Kricket was founded in 2015 by university friends Will Bowlby and Rik Campbell.